Mohsen Vezvaei: Military career and the Iran–Iraq War

 When the Iran–Iraq War began, he deployed to the front line, serving in the Bazi Deraz Mountains.
-He also participated in operations like Operation Beit ol-Moqaddas and Operation Before the Dawn.
+During the war he became one of the most prominent commanders in the IRGC.
+He also participated in several operations in the war such as the Operation Beit ol-Moqaddas.
 Vezvaei and his companions captured 350 members of the Iraqi Commando Battalion with very few men.
 He was wounded multiple times during the war.

 Death

-Vezvaei was killed at the battle front in 1982 when he was aged 22.